ku-eecs330/lab-schedule/README.md

 # EECS 330 Fall24 - Lab Schedule
-This is the github repository for publishing lab materials and assignments
+This is the github repository for publishing lab materials and assignments.

 | Time  |  Labs |      Description    | Links |
 | ----- | ----- | ------------------- | --- |